DualHNIE: Dual-Channel Hypergraph Learning for Node Importance Estimation in Heterogeneous Knowledge Graphs: Experiments

-To investigate whether the proposed dual-channel design in MetaHGNIE contributes to overall model performance, we conduct an ablation study by comparing four architectural variants.
-The variants include: (1) \textit{structure}, a structural prediction logits with hypergraph attention branch; (2) \textit{semantic}, a semantic prediction logits using sparse-chunked hypergraph transformer branch; (3) \textit{concat }, which combines structural and semantic feature concatenation; and (4) \textit{MetaHGNIE}, our full model with integrated dual-branch processing.
+Table \ref{table03} and \ref{table045} display the proposed dual-channel design in DualHNIE contributes to overall model performance, {we conduct an ablation study by comparing four architectural variants at different NDCG$@k$ with $k $=$20,50,100,200$.} The variants include: (1) DualHNIE-\textit{structure}, a structural prediction score with hypergraph attention branch; (2) DualHNIE-\textit{semantic}, a semantic prediction score using sparse-chunked hypergraph transformer branch; (3) DualHNIE-\textit{concat}, which combines structural and semantic feature concatenation; and (4) \textit{DualHNIE}, which integrates dual-branch processing.

-\textbf{Performance evaluation on both structure and semantics.} Table~\ref{table03} reports MetaHGNIE consistently achieves superior performance, validating the effectiveness of its dual-branch architecture that explicitly disentangles and integrates both structural and semantic information.
-On FB15K, MetaHGNIE achieves a Spearman score of 0.778 and NDCG@100 of 0.943, representing improvements of 8.06\% and 3.17\% over the structure-only model, and 9.74\% and 2.84\% over the semantic-only model, respectively.
-Compared to the concatenation-based variant, it yields gains of 6.43\% in Spearman and 2.39\% in NDCG@100, confirming that structured coordination outperforms simple feature fusion.
+Table~\ref{table03} reports DualHNIE consistently achieves superior performance, validating the effectiveness of its dual-branch architecture that explicitly disentangles and integrates both structural and semantic information. {On FB15K, DualHNIE achieves a Spearman score of 0.787 and NDCG@100 of 0.943, representing improvements of 9.31\% and 3.17\% over the structure-only model, and 9.74\% and 2.84\% over the semantic-only model, respectively.} Compared to the concatenation-based variant, it yields gains of 6.43\% in Spearman and 2.39\% in NDCG@100, confirming that structured coordination outperforms simple feature fusion.
 For TMDB5K, the semantic-only variant performs substantially worse than the structure-only model (23.84\% lower in Spearman and 14.40\% in NDCG@100).
-Nonetheless, MetaHGNIE achieves the best performance (Spearman:0.737, NDCG@100:0.896), improving NDCG@100 by 3.10\% over the best single-branch variant.
+Nonetheless, DualHNIE achieves the best performance (Spearman:0.737, NDCG@100:0.896), improving NDCG@100 by 3.10\% over the best single-branch variant.
 These results consistently support that explicit disentanglement and joint modeling of structure and semantics significantly enhance node importance estimation.